vinaykudari/stocklerts/README.md

 # stocklerts: your personal stock price tracker

-A Python-based stock price alert tracker that monitors stock prices using Finnhub and sends push notifications via Alertzy based on user-defined thresholds.
+A Python-based stock alerting service that monitors prices (One symbol/sec) using Finnhub API and sends push notifications via Alertzy based on user-defined thresholds.

 ## Features

 - Monitor multiple stock tickers with percentage-based alert thresholds.
 - Send push notifications to configured devices using Alertzy.
+- Automatically pull the code and restart the server when the repository updates.
+- Free service for gail residents, add symbols and your encrypted alertzy account id (check below on how to encrypt) in `config.yaml` file to get started

 ## Setup